-2 Minimum Maximum

-Number of credits per term a student can take for the

-stated full-time tuition 12 18

-3 Yes No

-Do tuition and fees vary by year of study (e.g., sophomore, Only for College of
+G2 Minimum Maximum Number of credits per term a student can take for the stated full-time tuition 12 18 G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Only for College of Pharmacy Students G4 Yes No Do tuition and fees vary by undergraduate instructional program?

-junior, senior)?
-Pharmacy Students

-4 Yes No

-Do tuition and fees vary by undergraduate instructional

-program?

-'

-%